Benefits

 📌 You can check your vesting status by logging in to myCalPERS.

-• Do so within 120 days of separating from the CSU
+eligible position within 120 days of separation from the CSU AND meet either the five

 Visit csuretirees.vspforme.com to learn more.